-Get help Make a referral Making or getting a referral Make a referral to access our programs or services via referral form, in person, over telephone or from your health or community service provider.
-Who can make a referralFinding the best program or serviceHow to make a referral Who can make a referral The majority of our programs accept referrals from organisations, such as health providers and community services.
-Individuals can also self-refer or be referred by someone else but only with the person's consent is obtained.
-In some instances, referrals to our Psychology Practice or Occupational Therapy may require Mental Health Care Plan or Enhanced Primary Care Plan from a General Practitioner.
-All referrals are confidential and reviewed by an experienced clinical team who will find the best service for you.
-Finding the best program or service Sometimes the person may benefit from one or more of our programs.
-In this instance, we will contact the person and discuss with them what they believe is the most pressing issue or concern and allocate them to the most suitable service and staff member.
-Bridges staff work collaboratively across programs to ensure an integrated, culturally appropriate response to individual needs.
-Our 'no wrong door policy' ensures that we offer a service regardless of whether it is a drug and alcohol or mental health issue.
+Referrals Make a referral Making or getting a referral Referrals to our programs and services can be made in person, by telephone or from your usual health or community service provider.
+Who can make a referral Most of our programs accept referrals from organisations, such as health providers and community services.
+Individuals can also self-refer or be referred by someone else such as a loved on, a family member or a partner, but only with consent from the person being referred.
+Referrals to our Psychology or Occupational Therapy practices may require a Mental Health Care Plan or Enhanced Primary Care Plan from your GP.
+All referrals to Bridges are confidential.
+Finding the best program or service for you In some cases you may benefit from one or more of our programs.
+Our experienced Intake Team will talk things through with you to determine both your immediate needs and long terms goals.
+Bridges works collaboratively to ensure an integrated, culturally appropriate responses to your individual needs.
+Our 'no wrong door policy' ensures we are capable of offering a service regardless of whether it is a drug and alcohol or mental health issue.
 How to make a referral To make a referral please download, complete and submit one of our referral forms below.
-Bridges Client Referral Form Bridges NDIS Client Referral Form Alternatively, you may wish to speak to one of our clinicians to determine the most appropriate program or to take a referral over the telephone on Bridges general enquiries number on telephone 1300 707 655 or Bridges Drug and Alcohol Rehabilitation and Treatment Service on 1800 263 274.
+You can send your form in person, as an attachment on an email or by mail.
+Bridges Client Referral Form Bridges NDIS Client Referral Form Alternatively, you may wish to speak to one of our clinicians to determine the most appropriate program or to take a referral over the telephone on Bridges general enquiries number on telephone 1300 707 655 or Bridges Drug and Alcohol Rehabilitation and Treatment Service on their dedicated line 1800 263 274.
 For a referral to our Offender Services Team please contact Bridges general enquiries number on telephone 1300 707 655, option 4 in the first instance.